eddiejibson/sido/README.md

 *sido (시도)* meaning : Try/attempt

-A very simple PHP unit testing library I created as I'm not a fan of PHPUnit and it's many dependencies and ridiculous complexity.
+A very simplistic PHP unit testing library.

 If you're finding this library of use, please consider starring it on the [GitHub repository](https://github.com/eddiejibson/sido).
 It makes our night sky better. ⭐